antonemking/antonemking/README.md

 Former soccer player, do not have much of an online presence but looking to chagne that as I plan to focus on open source projects.
 I hate hustle culter and do not see anything wrong with a 9-5.
 My work is extremely fulfilling, balanced and not looking to create the next facebook.

-- 📫 dm me on twitter @antoneking
+- 📫 dm me on twitter @antoneking or linkedin /in/tone-king

 #### Tech stack